anthonyclifton/look-for-the-helpers/README.md

 * React Diagrams
 * GraphQL (Apollo)
 * type-graphql library to add decorators for GraphQL schema
-* Deployed to AWS, Azure, or Google Cloud
+* Deployed to AWS, Azure, Google Cloud, or locally to Docker
 * Relevant Function as a Service (Lambda, etc.)
 * Relevant Relational Database
 * Relevant Authentication/Authorization